naomiaro/timepoint-selection/README.md

 var timepoint = selection(document.getElementById("input"), {
     'durationFormat': 'hh:mm:ss',
     'max': 3600 * 24 // point of rollover in seconds.
+    'value': 0 //initial value of input in seconds.
 });

+//returns the current value of the input in seconds. timepoint.getValue();

 //remove all the event listeners from the input. timepoint.destroy();